mathLab/BEMStokes/README.md

 ### deal2lkit Installation procedure
 Follow the detailed [instruction](https://https://github.com/mathLab/deal2lkit) to install deal2lkit.
+We strongly recommend to install also the Open Asset Import library [Assimp](http://assimp.sourceforge.net/) and to enable the deal2lkit features regarding such library.

 ### BEMStokes Installation procedure